aryklein/ansible-playbooks/user-mgmt/README.md

-# User an group management role
+# User and group management role for Ansible
 A simple Ansible role to manipulate users and groups

 ## Role configuration